-The owner of the vessel can file lodge objection with the court, and then the court will review the merit.
+The owner of the vessel can file lodge objection with the court.
+The court will then review the merits of the objection.

 23. Which period of time will be granted by the Courts in order for the claimants to take legal action on the merits?